 Morgan Stanley is a global financial services firm with operations in all major financial markets around the world.
-The Firm's LCR will fluctuate over time in response to changes in our liquidity risk profile, market conditions, client and counterparty behavior, liquidity risk management
+The Firm's LCR will fluctuate over time in response to changes in our liquidity risk profile, market conditions, client and counterparty behavior, liquidity risk management limits, monetary policy, legal or regulatory developments, or other factors in the markets in which we operate.
+Volatility may be material and under some circumstances may result in a ratio of less than 100 percent.

-The increase in the LCR in the current quarter is due to increased HQLA, consistent with higher liquidity levels.
+The increase in the LCR in the quarter ended December 31, 2018 is due to increased HQLA consistent with higher liquidity levels, and a reduction in net outflows (i.e., the denominator of the ratio) primarily driven by lower secured funding and lending commitment outflows.
 Based on our daily calculations, we and our U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.

-The Firm's calculations are based on our current understanding of the LCR and other factors, which may be subject to change as we receive additional clarification and implementation guidance from regulators relating to the LCR, and as the interpretation of the LCR evolves over time.
+The Firm's calculations are based on our current understanding of the LCR and other factors, which may be subject to change as we receive additional clarification and implementation guidance from regulators and as the interpretation of the LCR evolves over time.